 Before the Meeting

-Please submit your complaint about Stoke Bruerne Parish Council’s procedures or administration in writing to Mrs C. Parry, Clerk to the Council, 31 High Street, Bugbrooke, Northants NN7 3PA.
-Email parishclerk@stokebruerne.org.uk.
+Please submit your complaint about Stoke Bruerne Parish Council’s procedures or administration in writing to Mrs Alison Benson, Clerk to the Council, 3 Quinton Green Cottages,Quinton,NorthamptonNN7 2EF.
+Email clerk@stokebruerneparishcouncil.org.uk.

-If for any reason, you do not wish to submit your complaint to the Clerk, please address it to the Chairman.
-The current chairman is Councillor Richard Akers, Belmont, Church Lane, Stoke Bruerne NN12 7SG
+If for any reason, you do not wish to submit your complaint to the Clerk, please address it to the Chairman care of the Clerks address or directly to the Chairman at a Council meeting.
+The current chairman is Councillor Ruth Smith.

-The Clerk/Vice-Chairman will acknowledge receipt of your complaint within seven days and advise you when the matter will be considered by the Complaints Committee.
+The Clerk/Chairman will acknowledge receipt of your complaint within seven days and advise you when the matter will be considered by the Council.

 You will be invited to attend the relevant meeting and bring with you any such representative as you wish.

-Seven clear working days prior to the meeting, you must provide the Chairman of the Complaints Committee with copies of all documentation or other evidence, which you wish to refer to at the meeting.
+Seven clear working days prior to the meeting, you must provide the Chairman of the Council with copies of all documentation or other evidence, which you wish to refer to at the meeting.
 The Council shall similarly, provide you with copies of any documentation upon which they wish to rely at the meeting.
 It will not be possible for either party to introduce any new documentation or evidence at the meeting.

 At the Meeting

-The Committee will consider whether the circumstances of the meeting warrant the exclusion of the public and press.
+The Council will consider whether the circumstances of the meeting warrant the exclusion of the public and press.

 The Chairman will introduce everyone.